nih-niddk-mbs/StochasticGene.jl/README.md

 - `transitions`: tuple of vectors that specify state transitions for G states, e.g. ([1,2],[2,1]) for classic 2 state telegraph model and ([1,2],[2,1],[2,3],[3,1]) for 3 state kinetic proof reading model
 - `G`: number of gene states
 - `R`: number of pre-RNA steps (set to 0 for classic telegraph models)
-- `S`: number of splice sites (set to 0 for classic telegraph models and R for GRS models)
+- `S`: number of splice sites (set to 0 for classic telegraph models and R for GRS models) (when insertstep > 1, S is actually R - insertstep + 1)
 - `insertstep`: R step where reporter is first observed
 - `root`: root folder of data and Results folders
 - `maxtime`: float maximum time for entire run